 - The middle icon allows you to enable and disable some basic Ease of Access features such as the Narrator, High Contrast mode, Sticky Keys, and Filter Keys.
-From here, you can also launch the on-screen keyboard and the magnifier tool.
+You can launch the on-screen keyboard and magnifier tool from here.

 - The right-most icon allows you to turn your computer off, restart it, or put it into sleep mode.

 So far, we have discussed only Windows shortcuts.
 Since key shortcuts depend on the OS, most of them are exclusive to their respective operating systems.
 Nevertheless, keyboard shortcuts were created for convenient and fast execution of and access to certain features.
 Therefore, despite them working only on the OS they were designed for, more commonly than not, there are certain shortcuts on other OS’ that perform similar or even exactly the same functions (e.g., to copy something on macOS, you press on Command+C instead of CTRL+C as you would in Windows).